Sayyed Ahmad Alavi

 Sayyed Ahmad Alavi, also known as Ahmad b.
-Zayn al-'Abidin al-'Abidin al-'Alawi al-'Amili, or Mir Sayyid Ahmad 'Alavi 'Amili, (d. between 1644 - 1650; سید احمد علوی) was a Safavid philosopher and theologian of the Philosophical school of isfahan.
+Zayn al-'Abidin al-'Abidin al-'Alawi al-'Amili, or Mir Sayyid Ahmad 'Alavi 'Amili, (d. between 1644 - 1650; سید احمد علوی) was an Iranian philosopher and theologian of the philosophical School of Isfahan.

 Life and education

 Little is known about his life.
 His ancestors were residents of Aleppo and his father also sojourned there for a long time.
 His father migrated to Safavid Iran as part of the large-scale immigration of the Shia Levantine Ulama to Iran that had been going on ever since the reign of king Ismail I (r.
 1501—1524).
 His family sojourned in Isfahan.
 Sayyed Ahmad himself was born in Isfahan, and received education under the supervision of Mir Damad and Shaykh Bahai.
 He was counted as one of the eminent pupils of Mir Damad's school of thought.
 He also had a family relationship with Mir Damad as he was his son-in-law and cousin.
 He was familiar with Hebrew language in order to deal with the texts of the Old Testament and New Testament.